BaaqsSi/BaaqsSi/README.md

-Hi there!
-I'm BaaqsSi, a programmer with a keen interest in Machine Learning ,Web Development and Computer Science.
-I love building innovative solutions and exploring new technologies to  problems.
-Currently currently learning python.
+👋 Hi there!
+I'm BaaqsSi, a programmer with a passion for Machine Learning, Web Development, and Computer Science.
+I enjoy crafting innovative solutions and delving into the latest technologies.
+Currently diving deep into the world of Python.

-When I'm not coding, you can find me in league of legneds.
+When I'm not coding, you'll often find me immersed in League of Legends matches.